-The OPR Technical Advisory On Evaluating Transportation Impacts in CEQA describes lead agency use of screening criteria to quickly identify when a project should be expected to cause a less-than-significant impact without conducting a detailed study.
-As part of an initial study of a project the lead agency could explain the reasons for determining that potentially significant VMT effects would not be significant.
+The OPR Technical Advisory On Evaluating Transportation Impacts in CEQA describes CEQA Lead Agency use of screening criteria to quickly identify when a project should be expected to cause a less-than-significant impact without conducting a detailed study.
+As part of an initial study of a project, the CEQA Lead Agency could explain the reasons for determining that potentially significant VMT effects would not be significant.